Extending group actions on metric spaces: Proofs of the main results

 \item[(Q)] Taking quotient groups.

 \item[(E)] Group extensions.

 \item[(U)] Directed unions. \end{enumerate}

 As in \cite{Day}, let $EG$ denote the class of {\it elementary amenable groups}, that is, the smallest class which contains all abelian and finite groups and is closed under the operations (S)--(U).
-In particular, $EG$ contains all solvable and locally finite groups.
+In particular, $EG$ contains all solvable groups.

 To prove Theorem \ref{main1} we will need several elementary facts.
 The first one is well-known; we provide a brief outline of the proof for convenience of the reader.

 \begin{lem} Every subgroup of a finitely generated virtually abelian group is undistorted.
 That is, if $G$ is a virtually abelian group generated by a finite set $X$ and $H\le G$ is generated by a finite set $Y$, then the natural map $(H, \d_Y)\to (G, \d_X)$ is a quasi-isometric embedding. \end{lem}